rachtorres/torrespolisite/content/authors/admin/_index.md

 #- Visitors
 ---

-My name is Rachel S. Torres and I'm currently a doctoral candidate at the University of Iowa in the Department of Political Science.
+My name is Rachel Torres and I'm a doctoral candidate at the University of Iowa in the Department of Political Science.
 I graduated from the University of North Texas with a B.A. in Political Science in 2016, and was previously a McNair Scholar.
-In 2015, I participated in UNT’s National Science Foundation sponsored Research Experience for Undergraduates on ‘Conflict and Peace Studies’.
-Currently, I serve as a Dissertation Fellow for the Mellon-Sawyer Seminar’s “Imagining Latinidades: Articulations of National Belonging” housed in the Obermann Center for Advanced Studies and funded by the Mellon Foundation.
+I am currently a Ballard and Seashore Fellowship Recipent for the Fall 2020 semester.

 My dissertation examines how local policy interacts with federal immigration enforcement, and the impact of this interaction on both foreign and native-born Latino political attitudes and behavior.
-I intend to defend my dissertation in Spring of 2021.
+I intend to defend my dissertation in the Spring of 2021.